 Today we’re meeting Bev Mattocks, a successful freelance advertising copywriter and blogger from Yorkshire, whose 1975 and 1976 diaries have been published in paperback and kindle versions.
 She talks to us about her life in the 70s, and the infamous long hot summer of ’76, as well as what it’s like putting yourself out there and what her diary keeping over the years has meant to her.

-Your blog starts in 1980 when you were 16, is that when you started keeping a diary and what made you start then?
+How old were you when you started keeping a diary and what made you start?

 What was your life like at the time?

 As a young teen I was increasingly lonely and isolated, and very shy.
 My diary became a means of letting out all the angst through a rocky adolescence.
 Initially I mainly wrote about boys I fancied, school drama productions, cricket (my grandfather used to take me to county cricket matches), etc. which is why I haven’t published the earlier years – they’re boring!

 1975 was the year when things began to change for me, before a bit of a blip in early 1976 when I didn’t write at all due to depression, followed by the Best Time of My Life: the wonderful, long, hot summer of 1976.

 How many years did you write your diaries for and how difficult was it to keep them going for that long?

 I wrote virtually every day, often at length, until I went away to Uni in the September of 1977 when my social life took off and there didn’t seem any need to confide in my diary – I was having too much fun!